lucasrennok/Minesweeper/README.md

 It's the version made in C. This version is singleplayer and is played in terminal or cmd.

 ## V2_with_interface
 It's the version made in C++.
-This version is singleplayer and is played at a GUI.
+This version is singleplayer and is played at a GUI(have to use QTCreator to execute).

-I pretend to do a multiplayer mode(online only)...
-I studying this.